Andrius Ziuznys

 National economy

-The national economy encompasses the economical growth or decline rates of the entire nation.
-The national average of national employment change can be used as a benchmark to identify the pace of the local employment growth.
+The national economy encompasses the economic growth or decline rates of the entire nation.
+The national average of national employment change can be used as a benchmark to identify the pace of local employment growth.

 National trends